learn-with-devops/devops/Nexus/Nexus_Installation.md

 ### Prerequisites

-1. EC2 instance with java
+1. EC2 instance with java and 8GB of RAM

 ### Implementation steps